xplosionmind/tommi.space/content/jam/public/Looking for a home in Rotterdam.md

 ---
 date: 2025-06-05T08:33:49+02:00
 updated: 2025-10-27T12:32:00+01:00
-aliases:
-  - Rent in Rotterdam
-  - Rent in the Netherlands
+aliases: [Rent in the Netherlands, Rent in Rotterdam]
-tags:
+tags: [wip, place/Rotterdam]
-  - place/Rotterdam
-  - wip
+permalink: /rotterdam/rent/
 description: Annotations, suggestions, tips, and offloading about the arduous endeavour of finding a place to live in the Netherlands.
-permalink: /rotterdam/rent/
 ---
 I have been looking for a room to rent in Rotterdam from mid-May 2025 until the end of September 2025.
 It was exhausting.
 Here are my notes and reflections during my search.